When it comes to good practices in Project Management, it is hard to beat PRINCE2.

 • Calling for on-time progress reports.

 Progress report submission ain’t a snoozefest, is it!
 If project managers and project contributors submit and review reports time-to-time, processes will be smoother and more transparent.
-Practising this will eliminate half the uncertainties.
+Practicing this will eliminate half the uncertainties.
 It also comes along with timely progress evaluation and assessment of the project’s business justification.

 • Tailoring your project the right way.